grasmash/drupal-achievements/README.txt

 There are a few conceptual differences between Achievements and User Points:

- * Unlike the points of User Points, a user never loses his achievement points for, say, an e-commerce purchase or other redeemable item.

- * Unlike the points of User Points, achievement points are based on milestones, not necessarily activity.
-Whereas, in User Points, a user may get 5 points every time he posts a node, a matching achievement would instead reward 100 points for posting 10 nodes (or 50, etc.)
+ * Achievement points are based on milestones, not activity.
+Whereas, in User Points, a user may get 5 points every time he posts a node, a matching achievement would instead reward 100 points for posting 10 nodes (or 50, etc.) If there's no achievement for posting 20 nodes, the user receives no further points.

  * Since achievements are "milestones", each one has its own leaderboard that lists when a user has met (or "unlocked") the goal, and their